collapsed-stacks/startups/questions/9307/website-just-online-how-to-get-some-feedback.md

 - tagged: `website`, `testing`
 - score: 4

-<p>Some months ago I had this idea for a website and a workable version is now online.
-It’s a free online editor for scripting languages for multiple platforms (Windows, Unix, Linux and more to come) with some nice features.</p>
+Some months ago I had this idea for a website and a workable version is now online.
+It’s a free online editor for scripting languages for multiple platforms (Windows, Unix, Linux and more to come) with some nice features.

-<p>I really would like to have some people from the script development community to try it out and give some feedback.
-Any pointers on where to start?</p>
+I really would like to have some people from the script development community to try it out and give some feedback.
+Any pointers on where to start?